This cinnamon roll casserole made with Pillsbury cinnamon rolls, is essentially super easy, baked cinnamon French toast.

 I started with the original recipe by Pillsbury at first then experimented from there.
 The final version I landed on differs in that I added extra cinnamon, nutmeg, and flour; and reduced the eggs and cream so it didn’t get too soggy or overly eggy.
 The flour helps the egg stick to the cinnamon rolls, in case you get to that and you’re thinking about leaving it out.
 Just keep this in mind.

-Per my friend’s recommendation, I also left off the maple syrup because it’s plenty sweet enough without it.
+Per a friend’s recommendation, I also left off the maple syrup because it’s plenty sweet enough without it.
 In my opinion.
 If you want to go all out and add it back, by all means, do it.
 If you just want a little hint of maple flavor, you could add a splash into the egg batter.

 Rave Reviews on Pinterest!